werdnakof/MyProgrammingNotes/src/interview_notes/java.md

     How the JVM heap, stack, registers and threads are mapped to operating system? or I should ask how they are mapped to physical machine?

 Again there is no magic.
-The JVM heap is a region of memory, a JVM stack is the same a native stack which is what C+ uses, the JVM's registers is the same as native registers which is what C+ uses and JVMs thread are actually native threads which is what C+ uses.
+The JVM heap is a region of memory, a JVM stack is the same a native stack which is what C++ uses, the JVM's registers is the same as native registers which is what C++ uses and JVMs thread are actually native threads which is what C++ uses.

 I think you are assuming there is more magic or obscurity going on than there is.
 Instead you should assume that the simplest, efficient and lightweight design has been used and you won't be far off.

     I should ask how they are mapped to physical machine?

 one to one basically.

 Runtime data area in JVM can be divided as below,